 Feb 1 st • Submit general topic for project (via phone call or meeting with the Dean of D.Min.
 Studies (Dr. Chay).
 Mar 15 th • Topic Approval Form (TAF) due to the D.Min.
 Office (Dr. Chay). • Literature review should be in process .
-Apr 15 th • Registration materials due to the D.Min.
-Office and the Registrar with payment for tuition plus registration fees. • Begin preparation of Applied Research Paper Proposal .
+Apr 15 th • Begin preparation of Applied Research Paper Proposal.
 June 1 st • Applied Research Paper Proposal due to the D.Min.
 Office (Dr. Chay) and your Advisor (if assigned). • Human Subject Research (HSR) proposal (if applicable) is due to the seminary Internal Review Board for approval by this date. • Literature review should be substantially complete and should accompany your Proposal. • Registration for DM-990 Ministry Project I & payment of tuition fee for the course.
 July 1 st • Reviewed proposal is given back to the student.
-August 1 st • Start of DM-990 Ministry Project I Sept 15 th • First draft of the first two chapters due to the project Advisor.
+August 1st Start of DM-990 Ministry Project I Sept 15 th • First draft of the first two chapters due to the project Advisor.
 Dec 15 th • First draft of the third & fourth chapters due to the project Advisor.
-Jan 15 th Registration for DM-991 Doctoral Project II & payment of tuition fee for the course Jan 30 th • The draft of all chapters should be complete Feb 1 st • First draft of all chapters due to the project Advisor and Reader.
+Jan 15 th Registration for DM-991 Doctoral Project II & payment of tuition fee for the course Jan 30 th The draft of all chapters should be complete Feb 1 st • First draft of all chapters due to the project Advisor and Reader.
 Feb 15 th • Arrange for the oral presentation of your research to a group that includes professional peers.
 Documentation forms for this presentation are available from the D.Min.
 Office (Dr. Chay) and must be submitted from observers of your presentation as instructed.
 Mar 15 th • Second draft that includes any required changes is due to the Advisor and Reader for their review and approval.
-An electronic copy shall be sent to the Dean of
+An electronic copy shall be sent to the Dean of D.Min.

-D.Min.
 Studies (Dr. Chay) as well.
-It is the student's responsibility to have a professional editor who will evaluate and fix any formatting errors, footnotes, etc. based on the Turabian guidelines found in the Applied Research Project Handbook.
-A grading form will be provided to your Advisor/Reader for evaluation of your research project.
+It is the student's responsibility to have a professional editor who will evaluate and fix any formatting errors, footnotes, etc. based on the Turabian guidelines found in the Applied Research Project Handbook. • A grading form will be provided to your Advisor/Reader for evaluation of your research project.
 It must be completed and submitted to the D.Min.
-Office (Dr. Chay) before the April 15th submission deadline.
-Please note that the applied research paper is a Pass or Fail (P/F) project.
-Mar 25 th - 30 th Oral presentation of the research Mar 26 th to Apr 1 st • Submission of paper to Academic Affairs Editor (AAE) for institutional evaluation.
+Office (Dr. Chay) before the April 15 th submission deadline.

+• Please note that the applied research paper is a Pass or Fail (P/F) project.
+Mar 25 th - 30 th • Oral presentation of the research Mar 26 th to Apr 1 st • Submission of paper to Academic Affairs Editor (AAE) for institutional evaluation.
 The AAE will not fix edit for content or form.
 If the paper has significant errors on it, it will be given back to the students for them to fix.
-Apr 25 th Submit two originals of Applied Research Paper, with all corrections approved, to the Grace-approved bindery for binding.
-These two unbound originals must be printed on the required paper as specified in the Applied Research Paper Manual.
-At the same time submit a third copy, also unbound (may be printed on regular copy paper) and a thumb drive containing an electronic copy of the Applied Research Paper to the GSOT librarian.
-This is required for conversion to microfiche and posting as an e-document for use by the broader academic community.
-Format your Applied Research Paper so that it is one document file on the thumb drive.
-If you wish to obtain the services of Proquest Publications (copyrighting service included), request for the detailed process and Agreement Form from the Office of the DMin Dean.
-It is the student's responsibility to obtain advisor and reader signatures on both copies of the approval page.
-If they are resident faculty physically located at the Seminary, Dr. Chay can help you obtain these signatures.
-If the Applied Research Paper is not complete by this date, an extension must be approved by the D.Min.
+Apr 25 th • Submit two originals of Applied Research Paper, with all corrections approved, to the Grace-approved bindery for binding.
+These two unbound originals must be printed on the required paper as specified in the Applied Research Paper Manual. • If you wish to obtain the services of Proquest Publications (copyrighting service included), request for the detailed process and Agreement Form from the Office of the DMin Dean. • It is the student's responsibility to obtain advisor and reader signatures on both copies of the approval page.
+If they are resident faculty physically located at the Seminary, Dr. Chay can help you obtain these signatures. • If the Applied Research Paper is not complete by this date, an extension must be approved by the D.Min.
 Dean and filed with the Registrar at this time.
 May Graduation Receive Doctor of Ministry Diploma